AbbasAlameer/geoCancerDiagnosticDatasetsRetriever/README.md

 -p <list of GPL platform codes>

-A list of GPL platform codes may be specified prior to execution, for expanding diagnostic datasets retrieval for a particular cancer (i.e. myelodysplastic syndrome).
+A list of GPL platform codes may be specified prior to execution, for expanding diagnostic datasets retrieval for a particular cancer (such as myelodysplastic syndrome).
 For example:

 ```diff
 geoCancerDiagnosticDatasetsRetriever -d "myelodysplastic syndrome" -p "GPL570 GPL97 GPL96"